Pixel foldable still on track for 2023, says report

 While Samsung and Motorola are the only companies to have launched a foldable in Canada, Google could have plans to release one next year.

-In previous years, Google used its Vietnam factories for its Pixel A handsets, and the China ones for its Pixel flagships, but it looks like the Pixel 8 series might actually come from its Vietnam factory in 2023.
-The company’s foldable series will be produced in China, however.
-WSJ’s sources indicate that its key suppliers for hinges and foldable screens are currently in China.
+In previous years, Google used its Vietnam factories for its Pixel A handsets, and its China-located facilities for its Pixel flagships, but it looks like the Pixel 8 series might come from its Vietnam factory in 2023.
+The tech giant’s foldable series will be produced in China, however.
+WSJ’s sources indicate Google’s key suppliers for hinges and foldable screens are located in China.

-Previous rumours indicate that the Pixel foldable will use a book-like design similar to the Galaxy Z Fold 4 with an external screen and a large foldable display on the inside.
+Previous rumours indicate that the Pixel foldable will feature a book-like design similar to Samsung’s Galaxy Z Fold 4, with an external screen and a large foldable display on the inside.
 Rumours also say that Samsung provided the foldable display tech to Google for this Pixel handset.

-The rumoured phone will reportedly sport a 7.57-inch panel with a 120Hz refresh rate display.
+The rumoured foldable Pixel will reportedly sport a 7.57-inch panel with a 120Hz refresh rate display.

 Source: Wall Street Journal